RubaTeixeira/Something-about-testing/README.md

   > **Business rules:**
   > + Only active users can log in;
   > + An error message must be displayed if the user enters the wrong login and password;
-  > + Login must allow e-mail, username or national ID;
+  > + Login must allow e-mail or username.
-  > + If the user misses the password 3 times, the login must be locked for 15 minutes.

 - **US-0003** - Coupon API <br>
   > **As** an EBAC-SHOP admin <br>